 EPOS stands for electronic point of sale, and it refers to a system that can handle orders and customers much more efficiently than the standard till.
-Indeed, an EPOS system is able to do everything a typical till can do, plus a lot more besides.
-EPOS system prices have gone down lot in recent year with the emergence of cloud based systems like Lightspeed and EPOSNow so it pays to research the market carefully.
+When doing your research it is helpful to know that EPOS Systems can also be called Point of Sale Systems and POS systems.
+Indeed, an EPOS system is able to do everything a typical cash till can do, plus a lot more besides.
+EPOS system prices have gone down a lot in recent year with the emergence of cloud based systems like Lightspeed and EPOSNow so it pays to research the market carefully.

 If you are considering introducing an EPOS system into your business, it’s worth thinking about everything that is entailed before you go ahead.
 Lots of different companies provide these systems and no two will be exactly the same.
 This is because the system is capable of being designed to fit the exact needs of a specific business.
 When you choose a simple till, there are lots of different ones, from the simplest to the most complex.
 Choosing an EPOS system is similar to this, yet a lot more complex in nature.
 This is not something to be rushed into.